HalluCodeDetector/HalluCodeDetector/README.md

 ## Datasets
 This folder contains the jsonl files of the HumanEval and mbpp datasets.
+For the HumanEval dataset, we use the content of the "prompt" section to get the answer of the LLM.
+For the mbpp dataset, we concatenate the contents of the "prompt" and "code" sections and use this content to get the answer of the LLM.

 ## run_setup.py
 Before running the experiment, you need to run this program to download the data needed for the experiment.<br /><br />